Frequently Asked Questions

 Q. What are your hours?

-A. Our tastings are formatted to highlight the effect of food on wine and are highly specialized for each wine.
-However, we have a beautiful outside picnic area and you are welcome to purchase wine by the glass or the bottle to enjoy outside with your picnic.
+A. We have a beautiful outside picnic area and you are welcome to purchase wine by the glass or the bottle to enjoy outside with your picnic.

 Q. May we bring our dogs or children ?